 How Does the Diaphragm Muscle Help You Breathe?

-Where is the Diaphragm Muscle in the Body?
+Where is the diaphragm muscle in the body?

-The diaphragm muscle acts like a wall between your chest and abdomen.
+The diaphragm acts like a wall between your chest and abdomen.
 Since it extends from your left to right side and also your front to back side, it separates your lungs from your stomach and intestines.

 As a result, your lungs live “upstairs” in your chest, and your stomach and intestines live “downstairs” in your belly.